-Title Source Date Pages Notes OCIE Cybersecurity Initiative SEC April 15, 2014 9 The SEC's Office of Compliance Inspections and Examinations (OCIE) will be conducting examinations of more than 50 registered broker-dealers and registered investment advisers, focusing on the following: the entity's cybersecurity governance, identification and assessment of cybersecurity risks, protection of networks and information, risks associated with remote customer access and funds transfer requests, risks associated with vendors and other third parties, detection of unauthorized activity, and experiences with certain cybersecurity threats.
-Antitrust Policy Statement on Sharing of Cybersecurity Information Department of Justice and Federal Trade Commission April 10, 2014 9 Information-sharing about cyberthreats can be done lawfully as long as companies aren't discussing competitive information such as pricing, the Justice Department and Federal Trade Commission said in a joint statement.
-"Companies have told us that concerns about antitrust liability have been a barrier to being able to openly share cyberthreat information," said Deputy Attorney General James Cole.
+Title Source Date Pages Notes OCIE Cybersecurity Initiative Securities and Exchange Commission (SEC) April 15, 2014 9 The SEC's Office of Compliance Inspections and Examinations (OCIE) will be conducting examinations of more than 50 registered broker-dealers and registered investment advisers, focusing on the following: the entity's cybersecurity governance; identification and assessment of cybersecurity risks; protection of networks and information; risks associated with remote customer access and funds transfer requests; risks associated with vendors and other third parties; detection of unauthorized activity; and experiences with certain cybersecurity threats.
+Antitrust Policy Statement on Sharing of Cybersecurity Information Department of Justice and Federal Trade Commission April 10, 2014 9 Information-sharing about cyber threats can be done lawfully as long as companies are not discussing competitive information such as pricing, the Justice Department and Federal Trade Commission said in a joint statement.
+"Companies have told us that concerns about antitrust liability have been a barrier to being able to openly share cyber threat information," said Deputy Attorney General James Cole.
 "Antitrust concerns should not get in the way of sharing cybersecurity information."
-Joint Working Group on Improving Cybersecurity and Resilience Through Acquisition General Services Administration and Department of Defense March 12, 2014 I On January 23, 2014, the GSA and DOD posted the Final Report of the Joint Working Group on Improving Cybersecurity and Resilience through Acquisition on the DOD and GSA websites.
+Joint Working Group on Improving Cybersecurity and Resilience Through Acquisition General Services Administration (GSA) and Department of Defense (DOD) March 12, 2014 I On January 23, 2014, the GSA and DOD posted the final report of the Joint Working Group on Improving Cybersecurity and Resilience through Acquisition on the two organizations' websites.
 The report makes six recommendations to improve cybersecurity and resilience in federal acquisitions.
-This Request for Comments is being published to obtain stakeholder input on how to implement the report's recommendations.
-High-Risk Security Vulnerabilities Identified During Reviews of Information Technology General Controls at State Medicaid Agencies Department of Health and Human Services, Office of Inspector General March 2014 20 The report says dozens of high-risk security vulnerabilities found in information systems at 10 state Medicaid agencies should serve as a warning to other states about the need to take action to prevent fraud.
-Self-Regulatory Organizations; Chicago Board Options Exchange, Incorporated; Notice of Withdrawal of Proposed Rule Change Relating to Multi-Class Spread Orders Securities and Exchange Commission February 24, 2014 I The SEC is soliciting comments on proposed amendments to the Financial Industry Regulatory Authority's (FINRA's) arbitration codes to ensure that parties' private information, such as Social Security and financial account numbers, are redacted to include only the last four digits of the number.
+An accompanying request for comments is being published to obtain stakeholder input on how to implement the report's recommendations.
+High-Risk Security Vulnerabilities Identified During Reviews of Information Technology General Controls at State Medicaid Agencies HHS Office of Inspector General March 2014 20 The report says dozens of high-risk security vulnerabilities found in information systems at 10 state Medicaid agencies should serve as a warning to other states about the need to take action to prevent fraud.
+Self-Regulatory Organizations; Chicago Board Options Exchange, Incorporated; Notice of Withdrawal of Proposed Rule Change Relating to Multi-Class Spread Orders SEC February 24, 2014 I The SEC is soliciting comments on proposed amendments to the Financial Industry Regulatory Authority's (FINRA's) arbitration codes to ensure that parties' private information, such as Social Security and financial account numbers, are redacted to include only the last four digits of the number.
 The proposed amendments would apply only to documents filed with FINRA.
 They would not apply to documents that parties exchange with each other or submit to the arbitrators at a hearing on the merits.